 More often than not the sight of children scrubbing tables, washing dishes, cleaning floors in a classroom causes parents to raise their eyebrows.
 What does it have to do with a child’s development and learning math and language?
 For those who implement Montessori at home or send their children to Montessori childcare or school, it is a norm to see children do everyday chores on a regular basis.
 Why did Maria Montessori place such importance on practical life experiences for young children?
 Isn’t their job to play and enjoy their childhood?
 Do we force them to take on responsibilities too soon?
 Does it mean my child is going to be a janitor when he or she grows up?
 (Not that there is anything wrong with being a janitor).
 These questions cross the mind of nearly every parent who steps into a Montessori classroom for the first time.

-It turns out all the cleaning, cooking, polishing, sweeping is far more important for child’s development than we can imagine.
+It turns out all the cleaning, cooking, polishing, sweeping is far more important for a child’s development than we can imagine.
 Maria Montessori was nothing short of a genius.
 When she introduced all these activities in her classroom, she had important reasons to do so.
-Not only they prepare children for academics, but the skills they learn is also a natural progression of their development from which most children gain great inner satisfaction which eliminates the need for external rewards.
+Not only they prepare children for academics, but the skills they learn are also a natural progression of their development from which most children gain great inner satisfaction which eliminates the need for external rewards.

 “The exercises of practical life are formative activities, a work of adaptation to the environment.
 Such adaptation to the environment and efficient functioning therein is the very essence of a useful education.”